sguiderk/symfony_addressBookModule/README.md

 `docker-compose php bin/console doctrine:schema:creat`

- Please make sure that your folder var/logs has all permissions 777 to allow docker write on this folder ==> chmod -R 777 var/logs
+ Please make sure that your folder var/logs have all permissions 777 to allow docker write on this folder ==> chmod -R 777 var/logs

 Then it will open yourhost:8000 and the application will be running.